jameshkramer/docs/docs/standard/linq/retrieve-paragraphs-office-open-xml-document.md

 ## Example: Retrieve the paragraphs from an Office Open XML document

-This example opens an Office Open XML package, and uses the relationships within the package to find the document and the style parts.
+The example opens an Office Open XML package, and uses the relationships within the package to find the document and the style parts.
 It then queries the document and projects a collection that has the paragraph information.
-Each object of the collection represents a paragraph, and contains the paragraph <xref:System.Xml.Linq.XElement> node, style name, and text.
+Each object of the collection represents a paragraph, and contains the paragraph <xref:System.Xml.Linq.XElement> node, the style name, and the text.

-The example operates on Office Open XML document [Create the source Office Open XML document](create-source-office-open-xml-document.md), and makes use of the following:
+The example operates on the Office Open XML document described in [Create the source Office Open XML document](create-source-office-open-xml-document.md).

+It makes use of the following:

 - The `StringConcatenate` extension method, defined as part of the example.
 - Classes found in the WindowsBase assembly.
 - Types in the <xref:System.IO.Packaging?displayProperty=nameWithType> namespace.

-For a detailed tutorial that explains how this example works, see [Introduction to pure functional transformations](introduction-pure-functional-transformations.md).

 ```csharp
 public static class LocalExtensions